commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 Listing keys in YubiHSM #9876543210:
 - 0x0001: did:com:valconspub1zcjduepq592mn6xucyqvfrvjegruhnx55cruffkrfq0rryu809fzkgwg684qmetxxs
 ```
-`did:com:valconspub1zcjduepq592mn6xucyqvfrvjegruhnx55cruffkrfq0rryu809fzkgwg684qmetxxs` will be the public key of the validator node.
+`did:com:valconspub1zcjduepq592mn6xucyqvfrvjegruhnx55cruffkrfq0rryu809fzkgwg684qmetxxs` is the public key of the validator node.
 This key will be needed to perform the validator node creation transaction

 At this point the KMS can be connected to the Node